binary-cats/laravel-bigbluebutton-webhooks/README.md

 > Hooks are only removed if a call to /hooks/destroy is made or if the callbacks for the hook fail too many times (~12) for a long period of time (~5min).

+**N.N.B.: Payload structure:**

+> The payload that is sent from BigBlueButton is sort of split between into three sections.
+> Out of the box the package will store whatever BBB sends back to you within payload via `$request->input()`.
+> If you want to transform the payload, you may want to use custom model.
+[Advanced Usage](#advanced-usage)

 There are two ways this package enables you to handle webhook requests: you can opt to queue a job or listen to the events the package will fire.

 ### Handling webhook requests using jobs